OliviaMalkowski/Inequalities-Internet-COVID-19/README.md

 2. 2022-10-18_do-file-stata-PA-annotated_v01.pdf # This is the annotated Stata do file in PDF format
 3. 2022-10-19_Mplus-input-male-annotated_v01.rtf # This is the annotated Mplus input file for male participants in Rich Text Format
 4. 2022-10-19_Mplus-input-female-annotated_v01.rtf # This is the annotated Mplus input file for female participants in Rich Text Format
-5. 2022-10-19_Mplus-input-male-annotated_v01.docx # This is the annotated Mplus input file for male participants in Word document format
+5. 2022-10-19_Mplus-input-male-annotated_v01.docx # This is the annotated Mplus input file for male participants in Microsoft Word document format
-6. 2022-10-19_Mplus-input-female-annotated_v01.docx # This is the annotated Mplus input file for female participants in Word document format
+6. 2022-10-19_Mplus-input-female-annotated_v01.docx # This is the annotated Mplus input file for female participants in Microsoft Word document format